nardev/nardev.org/_posts/projects/2021-05-21-Automate-ESP8266-Programming.md

 {% endhighlight %}

-Feel free to adjust script according to your needs.
+Feel free to adjust the script according to your needs.
 There is nothing complex, just simple calling the esptool.py with parameters and passing the output to a log file.

-The execution si set under the same user so that there is no permission problem when the log is printed.
+The execution is set under the same user so that there is no permission problem when the log is printed.

-After you finish, you can grep your logs, catch all MAC addresses in rder to track the devices.
+After you finish, you can grep your logs, catch all MAC addresses in order to track the devices.
 It would be nice to add some timestamp, maybe even to use esptool.py to burn in your serial into the chip at the same time.

 That's about all.